swusjask/swusjask.github.io/_posts/2025-09-22-cimpa-research-school-on-arithmetic-in-action.md

 ## A New Perspective on Lattice-Based Cryptography

 The lattice course, taught by Professor Adeline Roux-Langlois, deserves special recognition for completely transforming my understanding of lattice-based cryptography.
-I want to give my big appreciation to Prof. Roux-Langlois for her exceptionally clear explanations of the fundamental concepts.

 Before this course, my relationship with lattices was purely adversarial.
 As a CTF cryptography player, lattices meant one thing: breaking cryptosystems by applying LLL reduction wherever possible.
 My mindset was entirely focused on the attack side, viewing lattices as tools for cryptanalysis.

 The course fundamentally shifted my perspective from "how to break crypto with lattices" to "how lattices can be the foundation of secure cryptosystems."
 The key insight was understanding the complete theoretical framework: